ethereum/ethereum-org-website/public/content/developers/docs/smart-contracts/anatomy/index.md

 ## Events and logs {#events-and-logs}

 Events let you communicate with your smart contract from your frontend or other subscribing applications.
-When a transaction is mined, smart contracts can emit events and write logs to the blockchain that the frontend can then process.
+When a transaction is validated and included in the block, smart contracts can emit events and write logs to the blockchain that the frontend can then process.

 ## Annotated examples {#annotated-examples}